dotnet/docs-maui/docs/user-interface/graphics/images.md

 .NET Multi-platform App UI (.NET MAUI) graphics includes functionality to load, save, resize, and downsize images.
 Supported image formats are dependent on the underlying platform.

-Images are represented by the `IImage` type, which defines the following properties:
+Images are represented by the <xref:Microsoft.Maui.Graphics.IImage> type, which defines the following properties:

 - `Width`, of type `float`, that defines the width of an image.
 - `Height`, of type `float`, that defines the height of an image.